-Different manufacturers offer different lifts, and seniors may have roughly 15 to 20 models to choose from, so research is necessary to find a stair lift specifically designed to meet specific needs.
+Different manufacturers offer different elderly chair lifts, and seniors may have roughly 15 to 20 models to choose from, so research is necessary to find a stair lift specifically designed to meet specific needs.

 The stair lift operates on a track and car system.
 Tracks are fastened to stairs, which enable the car or chair to travel up and down stairways along the track.
 Track pieces come in sections that are easily attached together and locked, offering optimal security and safety for the lifts.

 A "lift chair" offers a mechanical lifting function to a traditional recliner-type chair.
-Such chairs are often used in long-term care centers, assisted living facilities, and for personal home use.
+Such elderly chair lifts are often used in long-term care centers, assisted living facilities, and for personal home use.
 The remote control is attached to the chair, offering easy reach and access by individuals.